-There are many reasons people fall.
+There are many reasons why people fall.
 Some reasons and risk factors may include health conditions such as arthritis, depression, poor balance, muscle weakness, unsteady walking, memory problems, poor vision and hearing.
 Also, previous falls, some medications and indoor and outdoor hazards may increase the risk of a fall.

 - Talk with your doctor about your health concerns.
 Your doctor can help you understand why you may be falling, and what you can do to prevent further falls.

 - Stay active and connected.
 Take a walk, join a club, or start an exercise program.
-Physical activity can prevent falls by increasing mood, maintaining good balance, flexibility, strength and endurance.
+Physical activity can help to prevent falls by increasing mood, maintaining good balance, flexibility, strength and endurance.
 A referral to a physical therapist if indicated can be helpful.

 - Be aware of your surroundings and do a self-check.
 Tie shoelaces, tuck in clothes and wear clothing that is the right length.
 Also, use canes, walkers and other supportive devices correctly.